 - Introducing checklists.
 This way they will have all their to-dos in an organized fashion.
 At a glance, they will know what has been done and what still needs to be addressed and completed.
 An additional advantage of having a checklist is that it can also be set in a priority-based manner.

 - A weekly report to the parents.
 This is a great way to make the parents aware of how their children are doing with being organized.
 It will help them understand what needs improvement and it can also be used as an objective measure for your child’s progress in terms of being organized youngsters.

 - Set up rewards for when goals are achieved or milestones met – this is a very important step that should not be overlooked.
 Children will need some form of encouragement or motivation to keep going and in the process, they’ll learn that hard work pays off.

 - One of the most important ways is, helping them prepare for the next day in advance.
 It is best that they get everything ready for the next day before going to bed.
 This will help them avoid forgetting their belongings at home, or worse… having to rush in the morning which can result in mistakes and being late.
-If this is successfully inculcated in them, it will help them stay organised for the rest of their lives.
+If this is successfully inculcated in them, it will help them stay organized for the rest of their lives.

-- Having a great start in the morning
+- Having a great start in the morning.

-- Getting everything done on time or early
+- Getting everything done on time or early.

 - Preventing mistakes that can lead to sleepless nights, stress and frustration.
 This will also help with their health since they’ll get enough sleep at night!

 - If something is forgotten, they can easily go back and get it in no time, as they will know where exactly they have put their things.